Do you have leaning fences?

 Step #7: Reattach Pickets

 If your pickets were destroyed in removal, new pickets can be bought for next to nothing.
-Just be sure to match width and thickness of original pickets.
+Remember to be sure to match width and thickness of original pickets.
 You can easily cut them to length with a circular saw or even a handsaw.
 (If your fence is like most privacy fences, you will probably need 1×6 pickets like these.)

 When the braces are removed, test the fence for strength by pushing on it at various points along its length.
 It should be firm and sturdy.
 (A little rocking with hard pushing is not a serious problem, though.)